Open car No. 9, was built in 1892 for Rockland,

 Development of the System

-The first route to be built - approximately 10 miles long - began at the Maine Central Railroad wharf in Rockland, extended along Mechanic Street to South Maine Street, and continued on Main Street and Camden Streets through the city and along the country road (now U. S. Route 1) through Rockport into the town of Camden.
+The first route to be built - approximately 10 miles long - began at the Maine Central Railroad wharf in Rockland, extended along Mechanic Street to South Main Street, and continued on Main Street and Camden Streets through the city and along the country road (now U. S. Route 1) through Rockport into the town of Camden.
 Construction began in April 1892, and on August 1st a certificate of safety was granted by the Railroad Commissioners of the State of Maine for the trackage from Rockland to Rockport, operation beginning the same day.
 Service to Camden did not commence until August 7th, nearly a week later, due to a projecting ledge between Rockport and Camden which had to be removed before the cars could pass by.

 Construction of the spur to Oakland Park circa 1902.